-In this Exhibit, please provide a summary description of the proposed project, together with all information that is necessary to convey a basic understanding of the essential elements of the proposal.
+In this Exhibit, please provide a summary description of the project and proposed repairs, together with all information that is necessary to convey a basic understanding of the essential elements of the proposal.
+The narrative should be presented in such a way so that someone who has not read the application will have a clear understanding of the scope of the project and the proposed repairs.
 Please be concise.
 Ideally, the Project Summary should be no more than one page.
-There will be an opportunity later in the application to provide greater detail about the project.
+There will be an opportunity later in the application to provide greater detail.